Portland rock veterans Quasi took the stage for a raucous set at Timber! on Saturday. Photo by Owen R. Smith.

 It’s not that the music didn’t matter Friday night.
 Things got off to a little bit of a late start and bands played out of order, but for a festival in its inaugural run, those small hiccups are more than excusable.

+You might think that creating another music festival to tempt Washingtonians this summer would be overkill.
 After all, Capitol Hill Block Party is happening this weekend, and so are Jazz Port Townsend and an all-day smooth jazz festival at Chateau Ste.
 Michelle; country extravaganza Watershed is just around the corner; and Bumbershoot is set for the…